 HepatoPancreatoBiliary Surgical Fellowship

-The Digestive Disease Institute, in partnership with the Surgery and Gastroenterology Departments at Virginia Mason, offers two-year advanced fellowship opportunity for concentrated experience in hepatopancreatobiliary surgery.
+The Digestive Disease Institute, in partnership with the Surgery and Gastroenterology Departments at Virginia Mason, offers a two-year advanced fellowship opportunity for concentrated experience in hepatopancreatobiliary surgery.

-The program provides in-depth experience in the pre- and post-operative management of patients with simple and complex HPB pathology as well as the acquisition of technical skills for performing complex HPB operations.
-Beyond the technical aspects of HPB surgery, the fellow will have a rigorous curriculum that covers cognitive, system-based, and multidisciplinary care aspects of patients with HPB disease, including the use of the team’s newly developed Pancreatic Head Mass Care Pathway and Pancreatic Cyst Care Pathway, as well as use of the Barcelona Clinic Liver Cancer Staging System.This will encompass pre-operative workup, postoperative management, multi-disciplinary team approach, and HPB clinical research.
+The program provides in-depth experience in the pre- and post-operative management of patients with simple and complex HPB pathology, as well as the acquisition of technical skills for performing complex HPB operations.
+Beyond the technical aspects of HPB surgery, a rigorous curriculum covers cognitive, system-based, and multidisciplinary care of patients with HPB disease, incorporating the use of the team’s Pancreatic Head Mass Care Pathway and Pancreatic Cyst Care Pathway, and the Barcelona Clinic Liver Cancer Staging System.
+Pre-operative workup, postoperative management, multi-disciplinary team approach, and HPB clinical research are included.

-Adnan Alseidi, MD, EdM
+Adnan Alseidi, MD, EdM, FACS

 Bonnie Bousquet Bradley